 - Any other vaccine-preventable diseases recommended by the Advisory Committee for Immunization Practices

 The CDC publishes technical instructions for civil doctors.
 These instructions outline how to handle various requirements and scenarios on a case-by-case basis.
 This applies to all medical exam applicants.
-The doctor will note down any other relevant point, and objections to receiving vaccinations will be recorded.
-The doctor’s medical report will mention these observations and facts.
+In addition, the doctor will note down any other relevant points, and objections to receiving vaccinations will be recorded.
+Finally, the doctor’s medical report will mention these observations and facts.

 K or V Category Visa for Adjustment

-If you have come into the United States and have completed a medical examination prior to your arrival, then generally there will be no requirement to redo the medical exam provided the following hold true:
+If you have come into the United States and have completed a medical examination before your arrival, then generally, there will be no requirement to redo the medical exam provided the following hold true: